 In watching the Gunny take a few seconds to inhale and exhale smoke, I realized he was very good at hiding the cigarette’s dim flare.
 I didn’t know how long he’d been out in the field with the company but I knew, by almost every move he made, that he had a load of combat experience.
 I had a whole eleven days.

 “I’ll stick to your plan because it makes sense,” the Gunny finally said.
 “I’m sure he, Jurgens and Rittenhouse will be tickled to play tail-end Charley.
 I won’t say a word about what’s really going on unless this whole mess turns to shit.
 If that happens you’re on your own.”

 I worked my way through the platoons toward the front of the company.
-Fourth Platoon was strung out along the river along more territory than I’d thought.
-Sugar Daddy was impossible to miss, because he was sitting with his legs stretched across the narrow beaten elephant grass that passed for the only path through it.
+The Fourth Platoon was strung out along the river along more territory than I’d thought.
+Sugar Daddy was impossible to miss because he was sitting with his legs stretched across the narrowly beaten elephant grass that passed for the only path through it.
 I settled beside him, stripping off my pack for a few brief moments of relief.